4DGB/4dgb-readthedocs/docs/workflow/example.rst

    workflow.

-To get started, you can create a template project with the following command:
+Once you have the `4dgbworkflow` tool installed, you can create a template project with the following command:

 .. code-block:: console